weiwenwu12/DRONE/README.md

 Because odl reconstruction toolbox (https://github.com/odlgroup/odl/tree/master/odl/tomo) is used in DRONE, you need to install the odl software using easy-install strategy.

 More details about implementation:
-There are three folders under the root path, i.e., Embedding-module, Refinement-module and Awareness-module
+There are five folders under the root path, i.e.,Data_Generate, Dataset, Embedding-module, Refinement-module and Awareness-module

+Dataset: the path used to save original datasets, including the training datasets and testing datasets;

+Data_Generate: generating the initial projection, i.e., load original images of 20 patients to generate the projection data of 60 views;

 Embedding-module: the data generation files to generate the training projections and images;  the training files used to train the projection and image domain networks, the test files employed to generate the training datasets for next module;

-Embedding-module: the data generation files to generate the training projections and images; the training files used to train the residual refinement projection and image domain networks, the test files employed to generate the network reconstruction results;
+Refinement-module: the data generation files to generate the training projections and images; the training files used to train the residual refinement projection and image domain networks, the test files employed to generate the network reconstruction results;

 Awareness-module: It can generate the final reconstruction results.
 This zip file (under the Embedding and Refinement modules) contains the four trained networks provided by authors.
 The cases 1 and 2 results in DRONE paper can be reproduced by running the test-DRONE.py with modifying the path under the CNNhelper.py.
-The ablation study results can be reproduced by implementing Ablation-Study from CASE 3.
+The ablation study results can be reproduced by implementing Ablation-Study from CASE 5.

 If you would like to test more datasets, please contact with one of authors in the referred paper.
-If you want to train the networks by yourself, please first download the datasets from the publically website: https://public.cancerimagingarchive.net/nbia-search/
+If you want to train the networks by yourself, please first download the datasets from the publically website: https://public.cancerimagingarchive.net/nbia-search/.
+Furthermore, if you want to retrain the experiment networks, please send the email to one of coauthors to ask for datasets.